-Kratom for studying?
-Yes, it’s a real thing.
 We all know that kratom, in the right (not excessive) dosages causes a bit of euphoria.
 But did you know that there is real science behind why kratom is capable of motivating us to study more?
 It’s prime source of motivation lies in its opioid-like actions in the body.
-Read on to discover why kratom and studying could be a good pair.
-Who knows, maybe it can help you score higher on that next exam.
+Read on to discover why some people like kratom for studying.
+Who knows, maybe it could help you score higher on that next exam.

 Back to the science I promised earlier.
-Kratom’s ability to help with studying stems from its ability to increase motivation.
+We use kratom for studying because of the leaf’s ability to increase motivation.
 Motivation can be defined as one’s internal, intrinsic or extrinsic, drive to accomplish a given task.
 Kratom’s alkaloids, particularly mitragynine as it is present in the highest concentrations relative to the rest (about 66% of the total count), enter the bloodstream after consumption and begin attaching to particular areas in the brain known as receptor sites.

 Although they have more specific names, these have no become commonly referred to, in kratom’s case, as mu-opioid and delta-opioid receptors.
-These are found all around in the brain in various structures, but research has shown that their ability to reinforce behavior (motivate) only occurs in very limited areas (Ting-A-Kee & van der Kooy, 2012).
+These are found all around in the brain in various structures, but research has shown that their ability to reinforce behavior (motivate) only occurs in very limited areas.

 Increased dopamine means more energy and greater satisfaction in completing tasks.
-We call this reinforcement, which is the key to the relationship between kratom and studying.
-Consumption of kratom leads to greater opioid receptor activation, which in turn has been shown to drastically increase reinforcement via self-administration and place conditioning (Shippenberg & Elmer, 1998).
+We call this reinforcement, which is the key to using kratom for studying.
+Consumption of kratom leads to greater opioid receptor activation, which in turn has been shown to drastically increase reinforcement via self-administration and place conditioning.
 Are you starting to see why kratom and studying fit together so nicely?